High Peak Rifles: Insignia

 The detachment of volunteers from the battalion who served in the 2nd Boer War wore a green diamond flash on their tropical helmet.
 This was later moved to the back of the tunic during the First World War, and the tradition of wearing it thus was perpetuated by 40th S/L Rgt and 575 LAA Rgt.
 The Sherwood Foresters' cap badge was also worn by the two regiments with a Lincoln green backing.

 Memorials

 After the First World War, a memorial tower to those Sherwood Foresters who had died in battle was erected in 1923 at the summit of Crich Hill in Derbyshire, on the site of an older tower called Crich Stand.
-It contains a beacon that can be see from considerable distances at night.
+It contains a beacon that can be seen from considerable distances at night.

 There are two memorials to 46th Division at the Hohenzollern Redoubt, see above.

 Also after the First World War, the 59th Division erected identical memorial plaques in the parish churches of the towns most closely identified with the division's units, including Chesterfield Parish Church, which was unveiled in February 1927.
 The plaque carries the original order of battle of the division and lists the battle honours awarded.